 The all-black males have distinctive red wattle over the eye and show a striking white stripe along each wing in flight.
 They have a lyre-shaped tail which is fanned out and raised to show white under-tail feathers when displaying.
 The smaller grey-brown females have a slightly notched tail.
-Habitat loss and overgrazing have resulted in severe population declines which make this a Red List species.
+Habitat loss and overgrazing have resulted in a decline in numbers and range making them a Red List species.
 Positive habitat management is helping them to increase in some areas.

 What they eat:

 Buds, shoots, catkins and berries.